 However, the rules have changed.
 Camping has changed.
-No longer is it the carefree, camping of yesteryear.
+No longer is it the carefree experience of yesteryear.
 It’s become a big business, covered in complex regional rules and supported by an advanced infrastructure.
-Because it’s important to be able to check social media whilst "getting away from it all".
+Because it’s important to be able to check social media whilst 'getting away from it all'.
 With all the changes, we thought we better let you know what you’re in store for and help you get prepared.
 Welcome to your guide to summer camping.

 Let’s begin with some of the exciting stuff.
 You need new gear.
-Really, you do.
+For this section we're going to assume you do anyhow.
 That old camping chair, covered in cobwebs in the corner of the garage just won’t cut it any more.
 Especially if you have children to take with you.
 Not to sound like an old ‘boomer’ but today’s kids are a bit more pampered and demand more luxury.
 So here’s a few essentials to get you started and stop them moaning:

 You might want a side table attached to the chair.
 Or a stubby holder and a small sunshade canopy.
 You may even want something that reclines, a veritable dollop of business class extravagance that announces your arrival at the campground as someone of importance.
-Whatever you need, you can get.
 There’s a heap of chairs available online these days.
 Just be sure not to buy only a single luxury chair with the expectation that one is yours.
 Arguments will follow and it will be claimed by everyone other than the person that footed the bill for it.

 You have to sleep somewhere.
 And camping means you need a tent, or tents if you want to keep the rugrats separate from you.
 And you need to choose wisely here.
 Get it wrong and from night one the family will hold you in contempt.
 It’ll get worse with every passing day, after yet another night of poor sleep.